Pedro Vásquez: Arrest and martyrdom

 Because of the shortage of missionaries, Vásquez promptly started his mission work in the spring of 1622, once he educated himself with the language.
 On 14 August, he disguised himself as a Japanese guard, with a pair of swords slung at his side, he entered the prison of Nagasaki.
 He marched boldly through three sets of doors guarded by eight sentinels, without being discovered, to reach the imprisoned Christians and administer the Sacraments to them.
 Two renounced Christians, whose confessions he heard, exposed Vásquez's cover.
 In spite of these traitors, he escaped detection.
 He continued the intense labor of preparing many Christians who, he believed, would be martyred before long.
 Vásquez and his fellow missionaries were able to witness the cruel executions.
 In early November 1622, he was appointed acting Vicar-Provincial.
 Before his arrest, Vásquez had been working with Domingo Castellet, ministering to the Christians in Arima, Ōmura, and Nagasaki.

 During Holy Week, April 1623, Vásquez was in great danger of being arrested, but managed to evade capture.
 After his escape, he met Castellet in Fuchi before proceeding to Inasa, a village in the mountains, where he was unexpectedly arrested on 27 April.
 He was then taken to the courthouse for a hearing on the matter of his illegal activities.
 After the trial, he was sentenced to prison in Nagasaki.
 On 15 June 1623, he was transferred to prison in Ōmura.
 In the local prison, he joined Franciscan Luis Sotelo, Jesuit Miguel de Carvalho and two Japanese Franciscans, Ludovicus Sasada and tertiary Ludovicus Baba.
 On 24 August, a death sentence was ordered, which was performed the next day in Ōmura.
 On 25 August 1624, Vásquez and his companions were burned at the stake.
-The ashes of these martyrs, whose dead bodies we re-burnt, to prevent them being carried away by the Christians, were cast into the sea, however Castellet managed to secure a small portion of the relics of Vásquez.
+The ashes of these martyrs, whose dead bodies were re-burnt, to prevent them being carried away by the Christians, were cast into the sea, however Castellet managed to secure a small portion of the relics of Vásquez.
 His relics were eventually deposited in the Jesuit church in Macau.

 Vásquez was beatified by Pope Pius IX on 7 July 1867..
 In the Roman Catholic Church, his feast day is celebrated on 25 August, as well as 10 September, the anniversary of the massacre of 205 Japanese martyrs.